-2.2.1 \mathcal{R}0 : the measure of comparison
+2.2.1. \mathcal{R}0 : the measure of comparison

 An important epidemiological notion studied and used extensively in the epidemiological literature is the basic reproductive number, \mathcal{R}0 , which is defined as the average number of infectious cases directly generated by one such case in a population where all individuals are susceptible to an infection.
-For every mathematical model, that describes a problem under study, corresponds the respective \mathcal{R}0 , which can be calculated with several ways, such as with the next-generation method or the existence of the endemic equilibrium [13].
+For every mathematical model, that describes a problem under study, corresponds a respective \mathcal{R}0 , which can be calculated with several ways, such as with the next-generation method or the existence of the endemic equilibrium (Diekmann and Heesterbeek, 2000).